 Offences in respect of List A items are triable on indictment for which the penalty is imprisonment for a term not exceeding 10 years or to a fine or both.

 Offences in respect of List B items may be tried either way.
-The penalty on indictment is imprisonment for a term not exceeding two years or a fine or both, and on summary conviction to imprisonment not exceeding 12 months or a fine not exceeding the statutory maximum or to both.
+The penalty on indictment is imprisonment for a term not exceeding two years or a fine or both.
+On summary conviction the maximum penalty depends on when the offence was committed: